emdgroup-liquid/liquid/src/docs/pages/introduction/getting-started/react.md

 npm install rollup-plugin-copy -D
 ```

-Now include the copy plugin in your vite config.
+Now include the copy plugin in your Vite config.
 Add the following code to your `vite.config.ts` file.
+This will copy the Liquid Oxygen assets from the 'node_modules' folder to the 'public' folder, so Vite will bundle them.

 ```ts
 // vite.config.ts